unrealwork/atsd-use-cases/SocrataIowaCompensation/README.md

 Let us take a look at a dataset from [data.gov](https://www.data.gov/) which looks at employee compensation by industry in Iowa.

-From 1998 to the present day, the State of Iowa has compiled total state wide employee compensation estimates in thousands of dollars, seasonally adjusted at annual rates.
+From 1998 to the present year, the State of Iowa has compiled total state wide employee compensation estimates in thousands of dollars, seasonally adjusted at annual rates.
 All dollar estimates are in current dollars (not adjusted for inflation).
 Compensation is the total remuneration, both monetary and in kind, payable by employers to employees in return for their work during the period.
 Data is published for each of the following 3 industries: